arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ### VIN Rating

-The recommended input voltage range is **3-22V**, based on the MP2322GQH converter specifications.
+The recommended input voltage range is **5-18V**.

-You should not attempt to power the board with a voltage outside the recommended range, particularly not higher than 22V.
+You should not attempt to power the board with a voltage outside the recommended range, particularly not higher than 18V.

 The efficiency of the converter depends on the input voltage via the VIN pin.
 See the average below for a board operation with normal current consumption:
 - **4.5V** - >90%.
 - **12V** - 85-90%
-- **22V** - 80-85%
+- **18V** - <85%

 This information is extracted from the [MP2322GQH's datasheet](), with a board with a current draw of ~200mA.